The Curse of Ripped Jeans

 1. The I’d like to wear them but I’m from Haarlem and am too conservative

-For dwellers of the conservative little village known as Haarlem, who’d love to wear holes in their jeans loud and proud, but are worried what the neighbors might think, here’s a little compromise.
+For dwellers of the conservative little village known as Haarlem, who’d love to wear holes in their jeans loud and proud, but are worried what the neighbours might think, here’s a little compromise.
 The single hole look.

 As per the picture above, Noortje is modelling the Haarlem look.
 A single hole in one knee, with a slight rip on the other.
 Lekker controversial hoor!
 (She’s just returned from a year in Paris, hence the heels)